Legislative Information Update:

 If you are interested, here is a link to the text of the original law: HF 33, Article 17, Section 14 (Scroll down to 492.6 on the left side of your screen to find the correct section):

 The single most important thing you can do is let your lawmakers know how you feel and why the effects of these bills are personally important to you.
 EVERY VOICE COUNTS!

-Be sure to include your name, address, and contact information along with the name of your disabled loved one if you are contacting on someone else’s behalf.
+Be sure to include your name, address, and contact information along with the name of your loved one with a disability if you are contacting on someone else’s behalf.
 Lawmakers are elected to represent people in their own districts.

-However, it is also helpful to send letters to committee members who are actively working on these bills, even if they are not in your district.
+However, it is also helpful to send letters to committee members who are actively working on these bills, even if you do not live in their district.
 Hard copy letters work best for this.